BabbleSim/BabbleSim.github.io/fetching.md

 repo sync
 ```

-For a description of provided manifests, please see the
+For a list and description of the provided manifests, please see the
 [manifest repository documenation](https://github.com/BabbleSim/manifest)